u-blox/ucxclient/examples/README.md

 The app automatically saves:
 - Last used COM port
-- WiFi SSID and password (obfuscated)
+- Wi-Fi SSID and password (obfuscated)
 - Last remote address/hostname

 Settings are stored in `windows_app_settings.ini` in the same directory as the executable.